wkiri/MTE/src/pds4_bundle_template/document/readme.txt

 database.
 These tables can be used independently or read in to enable searches and joins across the tables.

+- aliases.csv: Table linking target name variants (as they appear in a document, transformed slightly so spaces between words are replaced with underscores and only the first letter of each word is capitalized) to a canonical target name.
+This allows the identification of all content relevant to a target, which might span multiple target names, such as typos like "Commanche" for "Comanche" and abbreviations like "Hmp" for "Humphrey."

 - documents.csv: Table containing information about each source publication.
 Fields include the document id, which consists of the year of publication, an underscore, and the abstract number; the abstract